Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

 \subsection{Comparison with known results}

 \paragraph{Hamilton-Jacobi equations on networks.} There is a growing interest in the study of Hamilton-Jacobi equations on networks.
 The first results were obtained in \cite{schieborn} for eikonal equations.
 Several years after this first contribution, the three papers \cite{acct,imz,sc13} were published more or less simultaneously.
-In these three papers, the Hamiltonians are always \emph{convex} with respect to the gradient variables and the optimal control interpretation of the equation is at the core of the proofs of comparison principles.
+In these three papers, the Hamiltonians are always \emph{convex} with respect to the gradient variables and optimal control plays in important role (at least in \cite{acct,imz}).
 Still, frameworks are significantly different.

-First, the networks in \cite{acct} are embedded in $\R^2$ while in \cite{schieborn,sc13,imz}, the networks are understood as metric spaces and Hamilton-Jacobi equations are studied in such metric spaces.
 Recently, a general approach of eikonal equations in metric spaces has been proposed in \cite{ghn,af,gs} (see also \cite{nakayasu}).

 In \cite{acct}, the authors study an optimal control problem in $\R^2$ and impose a \emph{state constraint}: the trajectories of the controlled system have to stay in the embedded network.
 From this point of view, \cite{acct} is related to \cite{frp98,frp00} where trajectories in $\R^N$ are constrained to stay in a closed set $K$ which can have an empty interior.
-But as pointed out in \cite{acct}, the framework from \cite{frp98,frp00} imply some restricting conditions on the geometry of the embedded networks.
-Our approach can be compared with the reformulation of ``state constraint'' solutions by Ishii and Koike \cite{ik} (see Proposition~\ref{pro::gr7}).
+But as pointed out in \cite{acct}, the framework from \cite{frp98,frp00} implies some restricting conditions on the geometry of the embedded networks.
+Our approach can now handle the general case for networks.

-The main contribution of \cite{imz} in constrast to \cite{acct,sc13} comes from the dependence of the Hamiltonians with respect to the space variable.
-It is continuous in \cite{acct,sc13} while \cite{imz} deals with Hamiltonians that are possibly discontinuous at the junction point (but are independent of the space variable on each edge).
+Our approach is also used to reformulate ``state constraint'' solutions by Ishii and Koike \cite{ik} (see Proposition~\ref{pro::gr7}).

 The reader is referred to \cite{cm} where the different notions of viscosity solutions used in \cite{acct,imz,sc13} are compared; in the few cases where frameworks coincide, they are proved to be equivalent.